 While these findings are promising, the authors note that many of the studies included in the analysis were published before the HPV vaccine was available.
 Additionally, most of the studies included were based on the non-hormonal IUD (Paragard) because hormonal IUDs (Mirena, Skyla, and Kyleena) were not as widely available when the initial studies took place.

 Many of the studies included in the analysis are observational in nature which means we don’t necessarily know that the IUD is causing the decreased risks of cervical cancer.
 Researchers suspect that IUDs may help the body clear persistent HPV infections, which are a leading cause of cervical cancer.

-Ultimately, these findings are good news because they suggest that IUDs not only provide an effective way to prevent unintended pregnancy, but they may also provide protection against one of the leading cancers among women globally.
+Ultimately, these findings are good news because they suggest that IUDs not only provide an effective way to prevent pregnancy, but they may also provide protection against one of the leading cancers among women globally.

 Updated December 2020

 ArticleWhat to Do When Your Birth Control Delivery is Late

 Not having birth control can be really stressful!
 But don't panic.

 Will birth control change your period?
 Depending on the method, it might.

 ArticleWhat is a LARC?

 To get an IUD or implant for free or at a low-cost, talk to a provider at your nearest The Right Time health center.